CuboidCrunch/MythCraft/README.md

 # MythCraft #

 This is the new version of MythCraft.
-I have no idea where to start.
-JARROD.
-HELP ME.

 First of all: Great news.
 I apparently updated all MythCraft code past it's initial crappy version, and I forgot about this.
 Therefore, the quality of the code is at (somewhat) recent levels.
 Some stuff is still weird though.